CAMBADA/cambada-rtdb2/README.md

 test.sh # optional tests and demo's
 ```

+RTDB needs to know where to find the configuration file(s).
+You should set environment variable RTDB_CONFIG_PATH.

 ## Also included

 - Comm: process used to broadcast data between agents in the team